sybrew/the-seo-framework/readme.txt

 		* Various RTL UI elements are now aligned correctly.
 		* On Firefox, checkbox options marked "default" (recommended) or "warned" (use at own risk) are now color-coded again.
 		* The SEO Bar will no longer overflow, but it will now wrap automatically when needed.
-		* TODO When adding a new category when no category is selected, the primary term is now correctly selected.
+		* When adding a new category when no category is selected, the primary term is now correctly assigned.
+		* When the primary term selection changed after load and when a new category is added, the previous category is no longer assigned as primary.
 		* TODO Links with [?] now show a pointer... (explain)
 		* TODO Social description fields now render escaped `<..>` characters in placeholders correctly.
 		* TODO Date (and other?) archives now show valid Open Graph metadata. (description missing...)
+		* When no description or title is found for the corresponding Open Graph or Twitter fields, no more infinite loop will occur that might crash the browser.
+Luckily, modern browsers detect this to prevent said crashes.
 		* When the homepage is a blog, it'll now be included in the sitemap again.

 * **For translators:**